 Why do I do it?
 Too many dogs end up in rescue centers or are re-homed because they have not been trained properly and have been allowed to develop problems that should never happened.
 Most of these dogs are only 18 months old, For most of these dogs it is simply because they have not been trained in even the simplest basic commands and are allowed, or even unwittingly trained, to misbehave.
 But all basic training, problems, and behavioural issues can be modified at any age!

 My experience?
 I have always had dogs and am a helpless doggie lover.
 My last dog we got at six months old from friends who were being posted abroad.
-They asked if we could look after her for a while until they had settled and could send for her, well they never did send for her and Gizmo lived until she was 18 years old.
+They asked if we could look after her for a while until they had settled and could send for her, well they never did send for her and Gizmo lived until she was over 18 years old.
 Half Westie half Jack Russell, at home she was the perfect lap dog, but outside she was all terrier!
 What a perfect combination for what was a perfect dog!
 I could never love her as much as she loved me, but she lives on in our hearts.

-Bess 2nd Febuary 2001
+Bess 2nd February 2001